ibm-cloud-docs/power-iaas/cli-release-notes.md

 - [List all storage tiers for the targeted region](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-storage-tiers): List all storage tiers for the targeted region.

-**New options**
+**New flags**

-- A `--virtual-optical-device` option is added in [Update a server instance](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-instance-update) command: Use this to attach a virtual optical device to this instance.
+- A `--virtual-optical-device` flag is added in [Update a server instance](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-instance-update) command: Use this to attach a virtual optical device to this instance.
 Valid value is "attach".
-- A `--mtu` option is added in [Create a private network](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-network-create-private) command: Use this is to define the Maximum Transmission Unit.
+- A `--mtu` flag is added in [Create a private network](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-network-create-private) command: Use this is to define the Maximum Transmission Unit.
 The default value is 1450.
-- A `--mtu` option is added in [Create a public network](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-network-create-public) command: Use this is to define the Maximum Transmission Unit.
+- A `--mtu` flag is added in [Create a public network](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-network-create-public) command: Use this is to define the Maximum Transmission Unit.
 The default value is 1450.
-- A `--target-tier` option is added in [Perform an action on a volume](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-volume-action) command:  Use this to change the storage tier of the volume (use [List all storage tiers for the targeted region](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-storage-tiers) to see available storage tiers in the targeted region). `Tier5k` volumes cannot exceed 200 GB.
+- A `--target-tier` flag is added in [Perform an action on a volume](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-volume-action) command:  Use this to change the storage tier of the volume (use [List all storage tiers for the targeted region](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-storage-tiers) to see available storage tiers in the targeted region). `Tier5k` volumes cannot exceed 200 GB.

 **What's Changed**

 - New custom deployment type - `VMNoStorage` for [Create a server instance](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-instance-create) command.
-- Deprecate `--jumbo` option in [Create a public network](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-network-create-public) and [Create a private network](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-network-create-private) commands.
+- Deprecate `--jumbo` flag in [Create a public network](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-network-create-public) and [Create a private network](/docs/power-iaas?topic=power-iaas-power-iaas-cli-reference#ibmcloud-pi-network-create-private) commands.
 - New Power Edge Router (PER) details field when using the `workspace` command.

 ## November 2023